PolymerLabs/html-modules-toolkit/README.md

 ## Future HTML today

-HD HTML intends to support workflows that incorporate future HTML standards like HTML Modules.
+HTML Modules Toolkit intends to support workflows that incorporate future HTML standards like HTML Modules.
 Today, this project includes transforms for incorporating HTML Modules into build pipelines, and also middleware for using HTML Modules seamlessly inside of a dev server.

 The standards that this project builds upon are still at a very early stage, so these tools should be considered to be in a similar state.
 We will adapt and